 - When this action item is activated, the status of the request will update to the chosen status.

 - Notification ID

 - This is the notification sent by the action item.
 Each action item can send one notification.
-These notifications are configured under Service Desk --> Workflow Notifications.
+These notifications are configured under Settings Service Desk Templates > Workflow Notifications.

 - Notification method

 - Choose whether the notification for this action item will be sent when the action item is activated or when it is completed.

 - If this is checked, the action item will automatically be marked as complete at the moment it activates.
 This option is useful if you need to have a specific notification sent during the request fulfillment process, but that notification is not part of any of the other action items.

 - Choose which action items must be completed before the current action item is activated (prerequisite action items).

 - Use the And/Or drop-down filter to determine if all conditions in the table must be met or if only one of the conditions must be met before the action item is activated.

 - Choose the workflow tab with the prerequisite action item.
 You may only choose the current workflow tab or a workflow tab that precedes it.

 - Choose the prerequisite action item on the selected workflow tab.
 If you have chosen the current workflow tab, you can only choose action items that precede the current action item.